Iqrakhan30/Fake-News-Detection/README.md

 # Fake-News-Detection
 The Feedback Application is a responsive web-based platform that allows users to share feedback, rate services, and submit suggestions.
 Built using HTML, Tailwind CSS, and JavaScript, it offers an interactive and real-time experience.
-It highlights key front-end concepts like form handling, DOM manipulation, and responsive design
+It highlights key front-end concepts like form handling, DOM manipulation, and responsive design.

-# Feedback Application
+## Feedback Application

-# Project Overview
+## Project Overview
 The **Feedback Application** is a responsive and interactive web-based platform designed to collect and display user feedback effectively.
 It allows users to rate services, submit comments, and categorize their feedback as General, Bug Report, Feature Request, or Suggestion.